-All programs of study require the course EDT 908B Assistive and Instructional Technologies for Individuals with Disabilities: Current Research and Practice and will include the culminating experience (two 3-credit courses, EDT 776A and EDT 766B).
+All programs of study require the course EDI 908B Assistive and Instructional Technologies for Individuals with Disabilities: Current Research and Practice and will include the culminating experience (two 3-credit courses, EDI 776A and EDI 766B).

 EDI 661 Transforming Communities of Practice: Applications, Technologies, & Implementation

 Education, public and private, at all levels of delivery is experiencing major changes directly related to the evolution and implementation of technology in teaching and learning practices.
 This course provides students with the knowledge and skills necessary to critically assess and selectively incorporate 21st century learning tools into new learning environments.
 The focus is on Web 2.0 tools, second-generation Internet tools, that offer increased interactivity allowing teachers and students to easily create, communicate, collaborate, and share information, projects, and ideas.
 The course is delivered in a blended format mixing traditional face-to-face and online, asynchronous, learning experiences.

 EDI 662 Transforming Communities of Practice: Technology-rich Learning Environments